Configuration

 Manually generating YAML config file for bee start

 No YAML file is generated during installation when using the shell script install method, so you must generate one if you wish to use a YAML file to specify your configuration options.
-To do this you can use the bee printconfig
+To do this you can use the bee printconfig command to print out a set of default options and save it to a new file in the default location:

 bee printconfig &> $HOME/.bee.yaml

-prints the default configuration for your node, not the current configuration including any changes.
+Note that bee printconfig prints the default configuration for your node, not the current configuration including any changes.

-flag to specify the location of your configuration file.
+When using bee.yaml with the bee start command, make sure to use the --config flag to specify the location of your configuration file.

 Node Types